kiwicom/nitrolib/docs/components.md

 * popping a note to check email on **register**
 * redirecting the user to MMB on **my booking**

+It also logs the user in on mount if you supply the `token` prop.

 ### InitCurrency

 **Import:**